tnngh/test-task-hap-counter/README.md

 Produce a program in Python programming language, which given read alignments (in BAM format with haplotype tags) and a set of variants (in phased VCF format) computes support for ALT and REF alleles across reads assigned to individual haplotypes.

+**Note that usage of GenAI coding assistants (GitHub Copilot, Claude Code, etc) is both allowed and encouraged**.

 ## Inputs & assumptions